Psychological Support Services (PSS)

 A Non-Medical Practitioner can include:

-- headspace clinical staff.
+- headspace Clinical Staff

-- Aboriginal health workers, care coordinators, outreach workers and managers of Aboriginal Community Controlled Health Services (ACCHS).
+- Aboriginal Community Controlled Health Services (ACCHS)

 Suicide Prevention Service (SPS)

-This service is for Individuals 18 years and over, who have attempted suicide or who have heightened suicidal ideation and are being supported in the primary health care setting, therefore no longer considered at acute risk.
-PSS SPS is designed to assist individuals with recent risk who no longer have acute needs but would benefit from intervention that specifically focuses on suicide prevention, prevention of future risk taking, identifying early warning signs and triggers.
+This service is for individuals 18 years and over, who have attempted suicide or who have heightened suicidal ideation and are being supported in the primary health care setting, therefore no longer considered at acute risk.

+SPS is not designed to support people who are at acute and immediate risk of suicide or self-harm.
+Individuals at acute risk should be referred immediately to your relevant State or Territory Government acute mental health team (or equivalent).
 A GP Mental Health Treatment Plan (MHTP) forms part of accessing this service.
 This can be added to the online Service referral form and Healthlink referral form (Healthlink ID: CESPHNMH) templates.
 Both referral form pathways are compliant with the billing requirements for a GP MHTP.

 Referral Forms